United States

 | Opera Sponsorship | Sponsored content | YouTube | Nov 2024 | — |

 Matt Stonie reaches an audience concentrated in United States primarily through YouTube, and is best activated via long-form YouTube integrations, Instagram Reels and Stories, TikTok branded content.
-Their sponsorship history skews toward E-commerce / Shopping, a clear signal of fit for brands in those categories.
+Their sponsorship history skews toward E-commerce, Mobile Gaming, a clear signal of fit for brands in those categories.
 Demonstrated partners include Zocdoc and SanDisk.
-Engagement on YouTube runs around 3.4%, pointing to an audience suited to category-relevant, mid-funnel brand campaigns rather than pure-reach buys.
+Engagement on YouTube runs around 3.4%, which points to an audience better suited to category-relevant, mid-funnel campaigns than to pure-reach buys.
+The channel's mix of long-form YouTube integrations and Instagram Reels and Stories lets a sponsor choose between short awareness placements and longer, more detailed integrations.
+Because the audience follows food content rather than arriving through untargeted reach, sponsorships that match the channel's subject matter tend to convert more efficiently than broad placements.
+A consistent, on-topic posting focus gives sponsors a predictable, brand-safe environment, lowering placement risk compared with broad, general-interest channels.
+Campaigns here are best measured on qualified engagement and consideration within the niche rather than on raw impression volume.
+For United States-focused brands in E-commerce and related categories, Matt Stonie offers a defined, creative-fit audience rather than broad, low-intent impressions.

 Benchmark estimates for a creator at Matt Stonie's tier (Mega, 20.4M combined followers, United States).
 Pulled from CreatorDB's category benchmarks.